 - Unlimited client sub-accounts and team members

-- Special 30 minute consultation and one-on-one onboarding
+- Special 30-minute consultation and one-on-one onboarding

-This means that you’ll get special help from Swipe Pages experts, who’ll guide you through the onboarding process, help you optimize your pages, and build your initial marketing campaign.
+You’ll receive special help from Swipe Pages experts, who’ll guide you through the onboarding process, help you optimize your pages, and build your initial marketing campaign.